akeylesslabs/helm-charts/monitoring/README.md

 ```

 ### prometheus.io/scrape
-There are two ways to scrap data:
+There are two ways to scrape data:
 - **Pod Annotation-based Discovery** - make sure your prometheus contains pod annotation `job` in the config map, for example:
 ```yaml
 - job_name: 'kubernetes-pods'